 Common Core Standards addressed: CCRA R-1,2, & 3—especially in the yellow fever reading and activities.
 The summary activity also addresses RH.6-8.2 & RH 9-10.2.
 CCSS.ELA-Literacy L6.4A-B, 6.6, 7.4A-B, 7.6, 8.4A-B, 8.6, 9-10.4A-B, 9-10.6—in the context clue and root and affix lessons.

-* a discussion of the Scientific Method preceded by some vocabulary explanation and examples and followed by a short quiz and answer key-- 4 pages in all
+* a discussion of the Scientific Method. (+ vocabulary explanations, a short quiz and an answer key-- 4 pages total)

 *An Investigations Crossword and game ideas for practicing academic vocabulary.

-* a two-page excerpt from Treasure Island followed by a worksheet practicing context clues (and answer key)-- 4 pages
+* a two-page excerpt from Treasure Island with a worksheet on context clues-- 4 pages with the answer key.
+(For students with more limited English, there's a shorter version.)

 * practice with roots, prefixes, and suffixes